atropos-tech/material-multi-picker/README.md

 This component allows users to pick multiple items from a typeahead dropdown.
 It's easy to use straight out-of-the-box, but allows visual customisation while remaining within the Material Design universe.

+Check out the live demos in the [documentation](https://atropos-tech.github.io/material-multi-picker/index.html).

 # Features
  * Functional and aesthetic with minimal configuration
  * Typeahead suggestions can be provided synchronously or asynchronously